What's happening now?

 Project overview

-As part of the Critical Fixes: Major Maintenance Project, PBOT will improve 2.5-miles of NE/SE 82nd Avenue (two segments).
-This project is entering the design phase and will be in construction from 2024 through 2026.
+As part of the Critical Fixes: Major Maintenance Project, PBOT is improving 2.5-miles of NE/SE 82nd Avenue (two segments).
+This project is currently under construction and construction will continue through 2026.

 The project areas were selected based on: